ais-climber/ais-climber.github.io/_pages/open_problems.md

 - (✨) What is the "classical model equivalent" of Iterated Hebbian Learning?  i.e. is there a dynamic update, over say possible-worlds models, that is equivalent to Iterated Hebbian Learning?
 What about other variants of Hebbian learning?
 - (✨) What is the complete logic for *convergent* Hebbian learning (using Oja's rule)?
 - (✨) What is the complete logic for supervised learning by gradient descent?
 - (TODO) There are many different measures of complexity for neural networks.
 On the one hand, we can view different neural networks as language recognizers (CITE).
-On the other, we can view a neural network architecture as a logical model, and then characterize its complexity by the complexity of the logic needed to
+On the other, we can view a neural network architecture as a logical model, and then characterize its complexity by the expressivity of the logic.
+Moreover, the logic

 ## Games
 - [📝](/alphago_misere/) (TODO) AlphaGo Zero, via reinforcement learning and self-play, can learn winning strategies for nearly any two-player turn-based game, including Go, Chess, Othello, Connect4, Tic-Tac-Toe, and more.
 Recently, TODO showed that AlphaGo Zero fails to learn a winning strategy for the game [Notakto](https://en.wikipedia.org/wiki/Notakto).
 What is it about Notakto that makes it challenging to learn?